WormBase/wormbase_rest/platforms/datomic/README.md

    SQL: N/A

    C/C++: multiple options.
 REST+EDN certainly works.
-Embedding the Peer library and accessing via JNI would be more performant.
+Embedding the Peer library and accessing via JNI might be more performant.

    Update: Cognitect have recently released the [Transit](https://github.com/cognitect/transit-format) format, which looks like it may largely replace EDN as the data format for the